Joel-Hamilcaro/M1-Big-Data/README.md

 **Authors : [Joël Hamilcaro](https://github.com/Joel-Hamilcaro/) and [Jie Tu](https://github.com/jie-tu)**

 `homework01.ipynb` -> We use pandas and plotly to perform data processing and visualization on a century of French baby names data.
-`homework02.ipynb` -> We use Spark to study American baby name trends.
+`homework02.ipynb` -> We use Spark to study and visualize American baby name trends.